Is Anantara Bophut Koh Samui a Good Family Resort in 2026?

 Is there a kids club?
 What age is it for?

 Yes!
-The Tree House Kids Club is amazing.
-It’s suitable for kids aged 3–12 and offers creative activities like coconut weaving, candle-making, treasure hunts, and even cultural workshops like “The Samui Way of Life.”
-Kids can stay on their own from the age of 4.
-There’s also a Teen Lounge with air hockey and video games right next door.
+The Tree House Kids Club is exceptional.
+It’s suitable for kids aged 3-12 and offers creative activities like coconut weaving, candle-making, treasure hunts, and cultural workshops like “The Samui Way of Life.”
+Children can stay independently from age 4.
+Right next door, the Teen Lounge has air hockey, Pacman, and beanbags for older kids who’ve outgrown the main club.

 What’s the best room for families?